 Create a budget; and learn to stick to it

 If you’re finding that your family is wasting money, the first step to eliminating that waste is to learn how to create a budget and stick to it.
 Wasted money is one of the largest areas of waste for families and honestly one of the most often overlooked.
-Since wasted money could put your family into a very bad financial crisis eventually, you should make sure that this is one of the first things you tackle when building your zero waste home.
+Since wasted money could put your family into a very bad financial crisis (Six Dollar Family) eventually, you should make sure that this is one of the first things you tackle when building your zero waste home.

 Identify want vs need in your budget